sanity-io/swag-store/README.md

 ## 📄 License

-This project is licensed under the UNLICENSED license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support